hoagsie/mo2-prereq_fetcher/README.md

   `startDownloadNexusFile()` **and keeps a progress dialog open until the last one finishes**.
 * Ignores its *own* downloads, so you never recurse forever.
-* Optional trace log for debugging curious edge-cases.
+* Optional TRACE log for debugging curious edge-cases.

-However, it does NOT pull in any optional requirements.
-You'll still have to do some due diligence to make sure your mod installations are complete considering all your other in-use mods.
+However, it does **NOT** pull in *optional* requirements.
+You’ll still need to verify that your chosen options make sense with the rest of your load-order.

 ---